gokmaster/lumen-oauth/readme.md

 The Password Grant Client will allow us to generate new tokens for users.

 ### Testing the API
+The **test-with-postman.pdf** file located in this repository provides examples with screenshots on how to test this API.
+The steps are also discussed in the following sections below:

 #### Register User
 Using Postman, send a **POST** request to `{{url}}/api/register` with following **form-data** in **Body**: